team-simplay/SimPlay/docs/source/quickstart.rst

 If you've followed this guide critically, you're surely by now asking what the parameters of the ``set_position`` refer to.

-This is where the ``VisualGrid`` comes into (Sim)play.
+This is where the :class:`~simplay.visualization.VisualGrid` comes into (Sim)play.

-The ``VisualGrid`` is a component that is used to map the simulation space to the screen space.
+The :class:`~simplay.visualization.VisualGrid` is a component that is used to map the simulation space to the screen space.

-The following example shows how to create a ``VisualGrid`` and add it to the environment:
+The following example shows how to create a :class:`~simplay.visualization.VisualGrid` and add it to the environment:

 .. code-block:: python